 Reporting crimes ensures proper tracking of incidents occuring on campus, ensures inclusion in crime statistics, and may trigger a crime alert notice to inform the campus community.
 University Police can assist in contacting the appropriate agency if needed, help refer you to local services, or the University Care and Crisis Team, which has trained members who are available to assist 24 hours a day.

 The Police Department at UNC Asheville is a full-service law enforcement agency whose primary responsibility is the protection of life and property on the University campus.
-The department's sixteen full-time police officers are professionally trained to meet standards set forth by the Criminal Justice and Standards Division of the State of North Carolina.
+The department's sixteen full-time police officers are professionally trained to meet standards set forth by the Criminal Justice Training and Standards Division of the State of North Carolina.
 UNC Asheville Police Officers have full police authority to investigate, apprehend and arrest under General Statute § 116-40.
 They provide the campus with police protection twenty-four hours a day, 365 days a year.

 The Department offers a wide range of crime prevention and awareness programs that are designed to ensure a continued safe and secure learning environment.

 The UNC Asheville Police Department was established by the authority vested in the Board of Trustees, and duly certified and sworn officers derive their police powers from North Carolina General Statute 116-40.5.
 The jurisdiction in which such authority can be exercised includes all property under the care, custody, or control of the university; on streets and roadways running adjacent to the campus; or beyond the jurisdiction when in continuous pursuit of offenders who have violated the law within the campus jurisdiction.